Memory Foam vs. Hybrid Mattresses: What’s the Best?

 Similarly, most memory foam mattresses are built with the support layer on the bottom and a comfort layer on top.
 While a few memory foam mattresses are double-sided, they often have different firmnesses on each side.

 A good hybrid or memory foam mattress should be at least 10 inches thick.
 A thinner bed is more likely to wear out, and its comfort layer(s) may not be thick enough to relieve pressure points.
+Thicker beds have more features for improved comfort.

 Did We Help?